20tab/twentytab-gmaps-places/README.md

 twentytab-gmaps-places
 =====================

-A django app on top of twentytab-gmaps and google maps api v3 to manage geolocation and markers with all the administrative level details.
+A Django app on top of twentytab-gmaps and Google Maps api v3 to manage geolocation and markers with all the administrative level details.

-*Note: this app is a alpha version.*
+*Note: this app is alpha version.*

 ## Installation